Membership Inference Attacks on Machine Learning: A Survey: Introduction

 The rest of the paper is organized as follows.
-Section~\ref{2} introduces machine learning preliminaries, including the notations and basic concepts.
-In Section~\ref{3}, we divide membership inference attacks into two types based on what knowledge is available to the adversary.
-In Section~\ref{4}, we explicitly present how to implement membership inference attacks.
-Section~\ref{5} reviews novel designs of membership inference attacks.
-We point out why membership inference attacks work in Section~\ref{6} and categorize the defense mechanisms in Section~\ref{7}.
-We present our outlook and propose some future directions for this promising research topic in Section~\ref{8} and conclude the paper in Section~\ref{9}.
+Section~\ref{sec02::preli} introduces ML preliminaries.
+In Section~\ref{sec03::attacks}, we introduce the existing attack approaches and provide taxonomies to categorize the released papers.
+In Section~\ref{sec04::why}, we discuss why MIAs can work on ML models.
+Section~\ref{sec05::defense} provides taxonomies for membership inference defenses.
+Section~\ref{sec06::resources} summarizes datasets, metrics and open-source implementation of popular approaches.
+We discuss the challenges and propose the future directions in Section~\ref{sec07::future_directions}.
+We conclude this paper in Section~\ref{sec08::conclusion}.